*first appeared on Wattpad

-Mateus jumped out of augmented reality, his anxiety and instincts proved correct when he spotted, one, two, or three figures moving towards the plaza.
+Mateus jumped out of augmented reality, his anxiety and instincts proved correct when he spotted, one, two, three figures moving towards the plaza.

 A trio of scanbobs?

 Mateus Fiel knew how a group of three operated, but this trio was brazen, overt… and wearing VR recorder goggles.
-Relying on less subtle, more violent techniques, this crew were not out to steal his data, they were creating their own data.
+Relying on less subtle, more violent techniques, this crew was not out to steal his data, they were creating their own data.
 Not wanting to end up a victim of snuff, he stood up and dashed, heart in throat, towards the Metrostop, hoping to lose them on the other side of the tracks, hoping his lucrative forage along this dead drop run had not been cut short.